 The treatment is called continuous positive airway pressure (CPAP) therapy.
 It involves the use of a small bedside machine that pumps air through a tube and into a mask that’s worn over your nose and mouth while you sleep.
-It’s similar to the oxygen therapy many COPD patients use during the day.
+It’s similar to the oxygen therapy many people with COPD use during the day.

 Obstructive sleep apnea (OSA) is the most common form of sleep apnea.
 It results when your airway becomes blocked while you sleep as a result of muscles relaxing in the back of the throat.
-Large tonsils and extra fat around the neck may be to blame, though plenty of thin people without their tonsils can develop OSA.
+Large tonsils and extra fat around the neck may be to blame, though plenty of thin people without their tonsils develop OSA.

 COPD makes breathing difficult when you’re sitting, standing, or being active.
 Lying flat on your back can be even more troublesome for anyone with a breathing disorder.
 COPD can also reduce blood flow to the brain while sleeping.
 You may benefit from CPAP even if you don’t have sleep apnea.

-If you have COPD, even if it’s at a mild stage, you should ask your doctor about CPAP therapy.
-If you’ve never been diagnosed with sleep apnea, you may benefit from an overnight sleep study that measures your oxygen levels during the night and can help identify moments when your breathing is interrupted.
-If your doctor doesn’t know much about sleep disorders, ask for a referral to a sleep disorder specialist or a pulmonary specialist who can best determine if your particular chronic lung condition might benefit from CPAP.
+If you have COPD, even if it’s at a mild stage, ask your doctor about CPAP therapy.
+If you’ve never been diagnosed with sleep apnea, you may benefit from an overnight sleep study that measures your oxygen levels during the night.
+It can help identify moments when your breathing is interrupted.
+If your doctor doesn’t know much about sleep disorders, ask for a referral to a sleep disorder specialist or pulmonary specialist.
+They can determine if your particular chronic lung condition might benefit from CPAP.